filipecabaco/backshop-poc/README.md

 Now, whenever you run `npm run build`, you will see a cheat sheet with instructions on how to deploy to GitHub Pages.

-To publish it at [https://myusername.github.io/my-app](https://myusername.github.io/my-app), run:
+To publish it at [https://myusername.github.io/ backshop](https://myusername.github.io/ backshop), run:

 ```sh
 npm install --save gh-pages